-In addition, several specialized tests, which can be performed in a sleep disorders clinic, usually are required before a diagnosis can be established.
-Two tests that are considered essential in confirming a diagnosis of narcolepsy are the:
+In addition, several specialized tests, which can be performed in a sleep disorders clinic, are usually required before a diagnosis can be established.
+Two tests considered essential in confirming a diagnosis of narcolepsy are the:

-During the Epworth Sleepiness Scale test, you will be asked to answer eight questions using a scale from zero (not at all likely to fall asleep) to three (very likely to fall asleep).
-The resulting total score is between 0 and 24.
+During this test, you will be asked to answer eight questions using a scale from 0 (not at all likely to fall asleep) to 3 (very likely to fall asleep).
+The resulting score is between 0 and 24.
 Scores of 0 to 10 are normal.
 Total scores 10 or above generally warrant further investigation.

 A sleep study, or polysomnogram (PSG), is a test performed in a sleep lab.
 It electronically transmits and records specific physical actions of the body while you sleep, such as muscle movement, breathing patterns, and brain activity.
 The recordings are analyzed by a qualified sleep specialist to determine whether or not you have a particular sleep disorder.

-If you're scheduled for a PSG, you will arrive at the sleep lab about two hours prior to bedtime without making any changes in your daily habits.
-You will be assigned to a private bedroom in a sleep center or hospital.
+If you're scheduled for a PSG, you will arrive at the sleep lab about 2 hours prior to bedtime without making any changes in your daily habits.
+You'll be assigned to a private bedroom in a sleep center or hospital.
 Near the bedroom will be a central monitoring area, where the technicians will monitor you while you sleep.

 Multiple Sleep Latency Test

 Performed the morning after the overnight polysomnogram, also in a sleep lab, this test measures how long it takes a person to fall asleep (sleep latency) during the day.
-During this test, you will be asked to take four or five scheduled naps every two hours.
-The first nap starts two hours after awakening that morning.
+During this test, you will be asked to take four or five scheduled naps every 2 hours.
+The first nap starts 2 hours after awakening that morning.